EpiData-dk/analysis/help/commands.md

 <a name="variabletype"></a>
 ## Variable types

+The follow types are defined for standard, result and global variables.
+All variable types may be missing.

 - integer / int / i

-  A variable (standard, result or global) that contains an integer value.
+  a positive or negative integer value

 - float / f

-  A variable (standard, result or global) that contains an floating point value.
+  a positive or negativefloating point value

-> Note: all floating points shown on screen appear in the current national setting (locale),
-        but input (from editor or command line) must always use "." (period) as the decimal separator.
+  > Note: all floating points shown on screen appear in the current national setting (locale), but input (from editor or command line) must always use "." (period) as the decimal separator.
 The saved data in a given project can be used in different national settings without giving problems or need for conversions.

 - string / str / s

-  A variable (standard, result or global) that may contain any string
+  a string containing any characters

 - boolean / bool / b

-  A variable (standard, result or global) that contains only true or false
+  true or false

 - time / t

-  A variable (standard, result or global) that contains a time value.
+  a time value

 - date / d

+  a date value

-  A variable (standard, result or global) that contains a date value.
-All new date variables created will be a DMY type, but this may change in the future.
+  > Note: all new date variables created in Analysis will be a DMY type, but this may change in the future.

 <a name="variablelist"></a>
 ## Variable lists